 - I sold my novel Struggles of a Dreamer door-2-door for 2.5 years.
 I knocked on over 27,000 doors

 - I have been featured/talked about in a variety of media outlets including: CBC’s George Stroumboulopoulos Tonight, Canada’s Smartest Person, and Our Toronto and more.
 See Media

 - I wrote and completed my second novel, Tunde: A Man of Lost Ambition in the months of March and April 2013

 - I am the recipient of the 2014 African Canadian Achievement Award of Excellence - Youth Achievement

 - I was unsuccessful in printing the World's Largest Published Novel after multiple failed Kickstarter Crowdfunding campaigns in 2015.
 I will succeed in due time.

 - My second novel, Tunde: A Man of Lost Ambition, released on January 23, 2016

-Click here to buy a copy of Struggles of a Dreamer
+Click here to shop the Struggles of a Dreamer trilogy.